mikekwright/mikekwright.github.io/content/blog/original/2012-05-09-installing-django-with-no-root-access.markdown

----
-layout: post
-title: "Installing Django with no root access"
+Title: "Installing Django with no root access"
-date: 2012-05-09
+Date: 2012-05-09
-comments: true
+Comments: true
-categories:
-- python
+Category: development
-- django
+Tags: python, django
----

 I really have enjoyed working with a $5/month hosting company for seriously small projects with few performance requirements.
 The service that I am using at this time is